roblatour/OMVBackup/README.md

 ## Behaviour
 The backup process:
 - creates an image file which may be flashed to another USB drive using a flashing tool such as Raspberry Pi Imager
-- optionally compresses the image file to save space
+- optionally compresses the image file
 - provides uninterrupted direct, SSH, and OMV managed file accesses through out the backup and compress processes
-- takes the OMV web interface offline only for the time needed to do the backup
+- the OMV web interface is taken offline only for the time needed to do the backup
 - optionally deletes the uncompressed backup image file after the compressed backup image file has been created
 - rebooting is not required

 ## Testing results
-Tested was done on a Raspberry Pi 5, running Armbian 6.6.41-current-bcm2712 and OMV 7.4.3-1 (Sandworm), from a 32 GB USB thumb drive.
+Testing done on a Raspberry Pi 5, running Armbian 6.6.41-current-bcm2712 and OMV 7.4.3-1 (Sandworm), from a 32 GB USB thumb drive.
 The backup image was written to an OMV managed SSD drive.

 Run times:
 - approximately 16 minutes to create the backup file (uncompressed)
 - approximately another 36 minutes to compress the backup file

+File sizes:
+- uncompressed backup file: 28.6 GB
+- compressed backup file:    776 MB ( < 3% of the uncompressed backup file size )

 CPU usage:
 - the backup process used only marginally more CPU than when the system was idle
 - the compression process used significantly more CPU, with the OVM dashboard reporting over 70% busy much of the time.
 Regardless, the OMV web interface and OMV managed file access performance remained respectable during the compress process.

-File sizes:
-- uncompressed backup file: 28.6 GB
-- compressed backup file:    776 MB ( < 3% of the uncompressed backup file size )

 Flashing from the backup:
 - using Raspberry Pi Imager it took about an hour to flash from the backed-up image.
 This timing was not impacted by the backed-up image file was compressed or not.